spacetelescope/jwst/docs/jwst/linearity/description.rst

 Description
 ============

 Assumptions
 -----------

-Beginning with the Build 5 pipeline, it is assumed that the input science exposure data from near-IR instruments have had the superbias subtraction applied, therefore the correction coefficients stored in the linearity reference files for those instruments must also have been derived from data that had the zero group subtracted.
+It is assumed that the input science exposure data for near-IR instruments have had the superbias subtraction applied, therefore the correction coefficients stored in the linearity reference files for those instruments must have been derived from data that also had the zero group subtracted.

 It is also assumed that the saturation step has already been applied to the science data, so that saturation flags are set in the GROUPDQ array of